 The material below includes information from the US Department of State (DOS), the UK Foreign, Commonwealth & Development Office (FCO), Global Affairs Canada (GAC), and Australia's Department of Foreign Affairs and Trade (DFAT), as well as from additional open-source material.
 Standard safety precautions that apply to all international travel can be found in the Library article Safety and Security.

 Risk of attack by transnational terrorist groups exists throughout Europe.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

 Negligible risk of violent crime exists throughout the country.

-Low risk of petty crime exists throughout the country, mainly in public places and areas frequented by tourists, including Gare de Monaco-Monte-Carlo.
+Low risk of petty crime exists throughout the country, mainly in public places and areas frequented by tourists, including the Monaco train station and car rental parks.

 Selected Embassies or Consulates in Monaco

 - United States: The U.S. does not have an embassy or consulate in Monaco.